-Ahead of the 2023 edition of the NCAAB Championship, which is due to start in just a few days’ time, we’ve taken a look at the venues selected to host the competition.
+Ahead of the 2023 edition of the NCAAB Championship, we’ve taken a look at the venues selected to host the competition.

 Venues are selected a few years in advance and a number of issues are considered when cities put forward their bids, including the quality of the basketball facilities, accommodation for teams and fans, revenue possibilities, geographic location and the community interest in the tournament.